 INTRODUCTION

-Coronary angiography and eventual revascularization have become the most common approach for patients with acute coronary syndromes.
-Although ischemia detection is usually regarded as unnecessary for most of these patients, some recent data suggest that it could have a role for decision-making process.
+Coronary angiography and eventual revascularization have become the most common approaches for patients with acute coronary syndromes.
+Although ischemia detection is usually regarded as unnecessary for most of these patients, some recent data suggested that it could have a role in the decision-making process.

 ST-elevation myocardial infarction with multivessel disease

-The best treatment for ST-elevation myocardial infarction (STEMI) is to rapidly open the infarct-related artery (IRA) which is better achieved by angioplasty[1].
+The best treatment for ST-elevation myocardial infarction (STEMI) is to rapidly open the infarct-related artery (IRA), which is better achieved by angioplasty[1].
 However, having done this, patients may still have significant coronary stenoses in up to 40% to 60% of the cases.
 These patients likely have higher atherosclerotic burden with increased risk, and it is not clear how to prevent their risk.
 Also, these patients may have worse left ventricular function.

 In the last years several studies have dealt with the issue of multivessel disease (MVD) after STEMI treated with primary angioplasty, and these studies have been changing the guidelines ever since.
 Thus, guidelines in 2013 recommended exclusive treatment of the IRA[2] reserving treatment of MVD just in cases of cardiogenic shock or persistent ischemia (indication IIa-class B), whereas the last guidelines recommend routine revascularization of MVD before hospital discharge (indication IIa-class A)[3].

-The PRAMI[4] and CvLPRIT[5] studies randomized patients with STEMI and MVD disease to an IRA-only strategy vs complete revascularization, reporting better outcome with the complete revascularization strategy.
+The PRAMI[4] and CvLPRIT[5] studies randomized patients with STEMI and MVD disease to an IRA-only strategy vs complete revascularization and reported better outcome with the complete revascularization strategy.

 Further studies like the PRIMULTI[6] and the ACUTE-COMPARE[7] randomized STEMI and MVD disease patients to an IRA-only revascularization strategy vs a complete revascularization strategy based on ischemia, as detected by flow reserve-guided (FFR) < 0.80.
-Both studies demonstrated that the functional strategy was better that the mere revascularization of the IRA.
+Both studies demonstrated that the functional strategy was better than the mere revascularization of the IRA.

-Recently, the CROSS-AMI study, using a completely different design, randomized patients with STEMI treated with primary angioplasty and who also had MVD, to a complete anatomic revascularization of the non-infarct related artery (non-IRA) lesions vs subsequent revascularization of the non-IRA lesions only if ischemia was demonstrated by stress echocardiography[8,9].
-The main findings of this study were that only 30% of the patients in the ischemia arm needed a second revascularization, and that the outcome was similar in both arms.
+Recently, the CROSS-AMI study, using a completely different design, randomized patients with STEMI treated with primary angioplasty and who also had MVD to a complete anatomic revascularization of the non-infarct related artery (non-IRA) lesions vs subsequent revascularization of the non-IRA lesions only if ischemia was demonstrated by stress echocardiography[8,9].
+The main findings of this study were that only 30% of the patients in the ischemia arm needed a second revascularization and that the outcome was similar in both arms.
 In fact, there were 22 events in the complete revascularization arm and 21 in the ischemia-guided arm [14.3% vs 13.8%; hazard ratio (HR) = 1.06, 95% confidence interval (CI): 0.58-1.92, P = not significant].
-Figure 1 shows the Kaplan-Meier event-free survival curves for both arms and Video 1 to 3 are examples of 2 patients randomized to the stress-guided strategy.
+Figure 1 shows the Kaplan-Meier event-free survival curves for both arms and Video 1 to 3 are examples of two patients randomized to the stress-guided strategy.
 Of note, most of the stress echocardiography studies were performed using peak treadmill exercise, a very sensitive modality[10,11].
-This study therefore, shows that ischemia detection has indeed a role for avoiding procedures and saving costs in this scenario.
+This study therefore showed that ischemia detection has indeed a role for avoiding procedures and saving costs in this scenario.

-These results are not completely surprising since revascularizations based on ischemia have led to better prognosis than revascularizations based on anatomy, as reported in the FAME study, where ischemia was investigated by FFR[12].
-The investigators found that measurement of FFR in patients with multivessel coronary artery disease (CAD) who were undergoing percutaneous coronary intervention with drug-eluting stents significantly reduced the rate of the composite end point of death, nonfatal myocardial infarction, and repeat revascularization.
+These results are not completely surprising because revascularization based on ischemia has led to better prognosis than revascularization based on anatomy as reported in the FAME study, where ischemia was investigated by FFR[12].
+The investigators found that measurement of FFR in patients with multivessel coronary artery disease who were undergoing percutaneous coronary intervention with drug-eluting stents significantly reduced the rate of the composite end point of death, nonfatal myocardial infarction, and repeat revascularization.
 Also, Escaned et al[13] recently reported similar results, such that the use of functional assessment based on FFR/iFR led to a 25% reduction in the use of stents.